-Table 4 shows that, with the only exception of the comparison based on the TFP variable in the manufacturing industry, exporters significantly outperform nonexporters in terms of firm characteristics variables.
-The difference between the two groups of firms is statistically significant at the 1% level according to the t test or Wilcoxon rank-sum test.
-Among the four subgroups, the always exporters outstrip the three remaining groups of firms in all cases excluding the comparative results on the basis of the TFP variable in the manufacturing industry and the $R \not\sim D$ variable in the service industry.
+TABLE 4.
+UNIVARIATE ANALYSIS OF THE RELATIONSHIP BETWEEN THE ACTUAL EXPORT groups of firms in all cases excluding the comparative results on the basis of the TFP variable in the manufacturing industry and the R&D variable in the service industry.
 On the other hand, the never exporters are inferior to the other groups of firms.
 The export stoppers and export starters lie between the always exporters and the never exporters, and it is difficult to determine which is better.
 According to the results of the ANOVA or Kruskal Wallis test, this relationship is also statistically significant at levels of 5% or less.
-In addition, regarding the $R \not\sim D$ variable in the service industry, the difference between the export starters and the always exporters is very narrow (2.6925 versus 2.6673).
+In addition, regarding the R&D variable in the service industry, the difference between the export starters and the always exporters is very narrow (2.6925 versus 2.6673).